 If you’re an owner-builder (a DIYer), you might be able do restricted building work on your own home – including with help from friends and family.

 However, you must first get an ‘owner-builder exemption’ and complete a statutory declaration.
-You can find out more about that here.
+Find out more about obligations and responsibilities of owner-builders.
 Note that future buyers of your house will be able to find out about the work you’ve done.